wenux0509/Finance-Tracker/README.md

 I did not upload the whole source code folder along with the framework code because it is unnecessary

 STEPS IMPLEMENTING THE GITHUB CODE IN YOUR IONIC PROJECT FOLDER <br>
-Step 1
+Step 1<br>
-Run visual studio code in ADMINISTRATION mode
+Run visual studio code in ADMINISTRATION mode<br>
-Step 2
+Step 2<br>
 Use "IONIC start" in the terminal to start a project.
-Ensure your project directory is in htdocs Name your directory finance-tracker or something
+Ensure your project directory is in htdocs<br>
+Name your directory finance-tracker or something<br>
-Step 3
+Step 3<br>
-Configure the project with angular and please choose the blank page (menu) to start *Not important either because you need to replace the file later*
+Configure the project with angular and please choose the blank page (menu) to start *Not important either because you need to replace the file later*<br>
-Step 4
+Step 4<br>
-Wait some time, once the project is successfully set up the terminal will tell you Step 5
+Wait some time, once the project is successfully set up the terminal will tell you <br>
+Step 5<br>
-From your virtual studio code, open your directory folder, and remove the whole source folder called >src Step 6
+From your virtual studio code, open your directory folder, and remove the whole source folder called >src<br>
+Step 6 <br>
-Replace the one src folder you downloaded from the git hub Step 7
+Replace the one src folder you downloaded from the git hub<br>
+Step 7<br>
 PHP file is put inside the finance-tracker, just simply put inside with other files .
-No need to open a new PHP folder inside the directory
+No need to open a new PHP folder inside the directory<br>
-Step 8
+Step 8<br>
-You may run the command ionic serve in the vsc terminal to see if it works
+You may run the command ionic serve in the vsc terminal to see if it works<br>

 IMPORTANT ADDITIONAL INFORMATION BEFORE START
 Notes: